jwomack/ForeFlight-KRNT-content_pack/README.md

 ### Process

 The rest is using Google Earth Pro to do the markup.
 Use the ruler to create the circles or the practice areas.
 Then save the polygons, circles, etc. as a .kml or .kmz (a zipped .kml) file.
+I'm using .kml since the pack itself is zipped.

-The VFR Checkpoints I put in a .csv file because I did not want the icon assosiated with the checkpoint to show up on the map.
-I also wanted them in a single layer, but this could be done with a folder and exporting the folder instead of each checkpoint.
-This may change in the future, I'm trying to decide what works best.
+The VFR Checkpoints I put in single layer, instead of each checkpoint.

 [^1]:[ForeFlight](https://foreflight.com/)
 [^2]:[Renton Municipal Airport](https://rentonwa.gov/city_hall/public_works/renton_municipal_airport)